teiniker/teiniker-lectures-softwaredesign/solid-principles/README.md

 ![A design that conforms to the OCP](figures/OCP.png)

 The `Client` class is open for extension and closed for modification.

+_Examples:_ GoF Patterns

+* **Strategy Pattern**: If we need to add a new sorting algorithm, we don't change the existing client class.
+We create a new implementation of the `Sorting` interface.
+The system is extended without touching tested code.

+* **Decorator Pattern**: We can add new behaviors to an object at runtime without modifying the original implementation class.

 ## Liskov Substitution Principle (LSP)